TD-Dan/Sunwai/Full dictionary.baked.md

 *   **Placement Notes:** Generally placed near the element being added/emphasized (often after a noun/pronoun) or at the beginning of an added clause.
 Flexibility allows for nuance.

 ### Concept (Rare/Derived)
 *   (Rarely used directly as a noun).
 Refers abstractly to the idea of addition, inclusion, or similarity itself.
-Requires *le*.
+Requires *LE*.
     Example:: *Le **anse** ne pai o mo.* = "The **concept of addition/similarity** in thought is significant."

 ### Action / Descriptor